Boultham Moor

 Boultham Moor is a suburb (and former village) in the district of the City of Lincoln, Lincolnshire, England.

 Geography

 The suburb lies within the parish of Boultham, which is the name of the suburb directly to the north.
 Boultham Moor covers the southern area of Boultham parish with Skellingthorpe Road to the north, Rookery Lane to the east, Newark Road (A1434) and Doddington Road (B1190) to the south and the Lincoln-Newark railway (and Hartsholme) to the west.
 Swallow Beck is the name of the area in the south of Boultham Moor.

 To the east is Boultham Park, near the River Witham.
 Boultham Hall was demolished in 1959.
 The main road through the estate is Moorland Avenue, which becomes Boultham Park Road at the roundabout near the shops.
 Also to the west is Tritton Road (B1003).
 Moorland Avenue used to be the main road into Lincoln, before Tritton Road was built in the 1970s.

 History

+1943 Avro Lancaster crash

+At 24 Highfield Avenue, off Skellingthorpe Road, Avro Lancaster ED833 crashed at 5pm on June 11 1943.
+Ten people killed, with four civilians killed.